-Some of the most frequently asked questions we get at NGO Storytelling are some variation of “What should I charge a nonprofit for my photography?” and “How do I ask NGO organizations to pay me when they want me to work for free?”
-We struggled with these questions and more in the early years of our career.
+Some of the most frequently asked questions we get at NGO Storytelling are some variation of “What should I charge a nonprofit for my photography?”
+We struggled with this question and more in the early years of our career.

 We want you to be confident and successful in your nonprofit photography business.

 We don’t want you to go through what we went through!
 So we’re here to help.
 We want you to be confident and successful in your nonprofit photography business.
 This course includes: 9 videos and 9 corresponding worksheets, 3 bonus worksheets and 1 bonus podcast.
 The worksheets are yours to download and keep forever.
 Plus, we’ll invite you to join our private Facebook group of NGO Storytellers.
 Check out our FAQ for more details on the course.
 Registration is open from May 31, 2019, and closes on June 7, 2019, at 7 p.m.
 The cost is $129.
 You’ll have access to the course videos and bonus materials from May 1 to July 31.

-• Understanding the average costs for a photography business.
+• Understand the average costs for a photography business.

-• Dispelling the myth of a single standard rate in photography and show you what to do instead.
+• Dispel the myth of a single or standard rate in photography.

 • Calculate your cost of doing business (CODB).

-• Understanding image licensing and using it as a tool to help meet your client’s budget.
+• Understand image licensing and how to use it as a tool meet your client’s budget.

-• Building your confidence when it comes to asking to be paid for your services.
+• Feel more confident when it comes to asking to be paid for your services.

 Setting your numbers and sticking to them can be difficult.
 As creative professionals we are sometimes asked to lower our numbers or even work for free.
 This can feel especially difficult when working with nonprofits whose mission you admire.
 But if you want to run a successful photography business for nonprofits, you have to be paid fairly for your work to stay in business.
 We’ll help you find the number that allows you to be paid fairly while doing the work you love.